October is Cyber Security Awareness Month

 The Information Security Awareness Team has created a Cyber Security Awareness Month Quiz to test your cyber knowledge.

 The federal government’s Get Cyber Safe campaign is designed to help Canadians better understand the cyber threats they face online and the simple steps they can take to minimize those risks.
 Visit the Get Cyber Safe website for the Cyber Security Awareness Month Toolkit.

 The National Cyber Security Alliance also has a campaign for Cyber Security Awareness Month.
 They state that cyber security begins with a simple message everyone using the Internet can adopt: Stop.
 Think.
 Connect.
 Take security and safety precautions, understand the consequences of your actions and behaviours online and enjoy the benefits of the Internet.
 Protect yourself and help keep the web a safer place for everyone.

-Play the Risk Calculator games below, to find out how some of the things we do every day could be exposing you and your employer to risk:
+Check out the free Security Tools and Games below to find out how some of the things we do every day could be exposing you and your employer to risk:

 Check the Information Security Branch Security Awareness website on a regular basis for updated information.

 - Familiarize yourself with the B.C. government’s Information Security Policy, Appropriate Use Policy, and Working Outside the Workplace Policy.

 - Read the Information Security Branch’s Security 101 Guidebook (PDF).